nipafx/nipafx.dev/content/articles/2017-07-24-java-9-migration-guide.md

 It's more work than bumping to Java 8, true, but it's time well spent.
 More than anything else, the migration uncovered some small and a few not so small problems that needed fixing regardless of the migration itself and we took the opportunity to do just that.

-I collected a few surprising details over at [java9.wtf](http://java9.wtf) but condensed the seven largest issues into this Java 9 migration guide.
+I collected the seven largest issues into this Java 9 migration guide.
 It's as much a post as it is a resource to come back to, so put it on speed dial and search it when you have a concrete problem.
-Also note that while you need to know a bit about [the module system](https://blog.codefx.org/tag/jpms/) ([here's a tutorial](java-module-system-tutorial)), this is not about modularizing your application - it is only about getting it to compile and run on Java 9.
+Also note that while you need to know a bit about [the module system](tag:j_ms) ([here's a tutorial](java-module-system-tutorial)), this is not about modularizing your application - it is only about getting it to compile and run on Java 9.

-### Overview

-This is a list of the seven most likely problems to trip you up during a migration to Java 9:

-[toc heading_levels="2"]

-Each section explains the problem, the most common symptoms that help you identify it and a set of possible fixes (usually [command line options for `java` or `javac`](five-command-line-options-hack-java-module-system)).
-A future post will tie individual fixes into a larger migration strategy and make some recommendations based on my experiences.

-## Illegal Access To Internal APIs {#illegalaccesstointernalapis}
+## Illegal Access To Internal APIs

 One of the module system's biggest selling points is strong encapsulation.
 It makes sure non-public classes as well as classes from non-exported packages are inaccessible from outside the module.